Your Music School makes the difference.

 What this means for your music school

 Many music schools sense that something is missing between early childhood music and instrumental lessons.
-If the transition is an issue at your school, Play Based Music is a concrete approach to address it.
+Play Based Music is a concrete approach to address exactly that.

-This model has been continuously developed since 2021 and tested at various music schools and educational institutions in Germany, France and Switzerland.
-It is practice-tested, clearly structured and flexible enough to adapt to the individual circumstances of your school.
+This model has been continuously developed since 2021 and tested at music schools and educational institutions in Germany, France and Switzerland.
+It is practice-tested, clearly structured and flexible enough to adapt to your school.

 Long-term student retention